Key points

 Public transport concession for persons with disabilities

-disabilities Concession Card is a dedicated card for persons with disabilities.
+The Persons with Disabilities Concession Card is a dedicated card for persons with disabilities.
 It gives persons with

 disabilities up to 55 percent discount off adult fares when travelling on public buses and trains.
 Holders of the